3.29. Unsafe

 var counter <- @ (extra:int) : int {

-return a[0] + extra // a is implicitly moved
+return values[0] + extra // error[31003]: values is implicitly moved

 }